katestud/pet_registry_sql_demo/README.md

 # Overview

-This project was created for demo purposes only, to introduce SQL concepts to Momentum Learning Cohort 1's back-end class.
+This project was created for demo purposes only, to introduce SQL concepts to Momentum Learning's back-end class.

 # Setup